5 Tips for Coping with Stress and Chronic Illness

 For me, spiritual practice includes meditation, yoga, and exploring the outdoors and all of its incredible inhabitants.
 When doing so, I feel connected to something bigger than myself.
 I end up feeling calmer, more secure, and more resilient in the face of life's various difficulties.

-Somatic practices utilize the 4 senses to help "ground" me into my body.
+Somatic practices utilize the four senses to help "ground" me into my body.
 It is important for me to feel grounded to reduce stress and anxiety.
 Some examples that I use for getting grounded include deep breathing, swimming, hiking, aromatherapy, and more.

 Getting encouragement can be as simple as giving it to yourself!